Finland's leaders announce support for NATO membership, moving nation closer to joining alliance - KESQ

 It is also expected that Sweden, Finland’s neighbor to the west, will soon announce its intention to join the alliance through a similar process.

-Russia has warned both countries against joining NATO, saying there would be consequences.
+Russia has previously warned both countries against joining NATO, saying there would be consequences.

 European diplomats and security officials widely assume that Finland could join the alliance quickly once negotiations start, as it has been buying military hardware compatible with its Western allies, including the US, for decades and already meets many of the criteria for membership.